google/sandboxed-api/oss-internship-2020/jsonnet/README.md

 ## Examples

-For now the only example command-line tool `jsonnet_sandboxed` enables the user to evaluate jsonnet code held in one file and writing to one output file.
-The tool is based on what can be found [here](https://github.com/google/jsonnet/blob/master/cmd/jsonnet.cpp) -- .
+The `examples/` directory contains code to produce two command-line tools -- `jsonnet_sandboxed` and `jsonnet_multiple_files_sandboxed`.
+The first one enables the user to evaluate jsonnet code held in one file and writing to one output file.
+The other one is for evaluating one jsonnet file into multiple output files.
+Both tools are based on what can be found [here](https://github.com/google/jsonnet/blob/master/cmd/jsonnet.cpp).

 ## Build